-The Semper Paratus Lodge strongly encourages all Master Masons to complete their 3rd Degree by joining the Holy Royal Arch (commonly known as Chapter.)
+The Semper Paratus Lodge strongly encourages all Master Masons to complete their 3rd Degree by joining the Royal Arch (commonly known as Chapter.)

 The Royal Arch is a beautiful degree, dramatic in its Ceremony, and full of allegory and hidden meaning.
 It takes brotherhood to the next level as Craft Masons become Companions in the Royal Arch in their journey through life.
 As such it is the completion of a Craft Mason’s journey through ‘Pure and Antient Freemasonry’ from Initiation to Exaltation.

-The Book of Constitution declares: “Pure and Antient Freemasonry consists of three degrees and no more, those of the Entered Apprentice, Fellow Craft and Master Mason including the Supreme Order of the Holy Royal Arch.”
+The Book of Constitution declares: “Pure and Antient Freemasonry consists of three degrees and no more, those of the Entered Apprentice, Fellow Craft and Master Mason including the Supreme Order of the Royal Arch.”

 A Craft Mason is eligible to join the Royal Arch when he has been a Master Mason for no less than four weeks, after which he can join the Semper Paratus Chapter or any other Chapter.
 There is no compunction to join the Chapter attached to his own Craft lodge, or indeed in the same centre.